Wish You Were Here (Pink Floyd album): Recording

 Alan Parsons, EMI staff engineer for Pink Floyd's previous studio album, The Dark Side of the Moon, declined to continue working with them due to him starting his own group and working on their first album.
 The group had worked with engineer Brian Humphries on More, recorded at Pye Studios, and again in 1974 when he replaced an inexperienced concert engineer.
 Humphries was therefore the natural choice to work on the band's new material, although, being a stranger to EMI's Abbey Road set-up, he encountered some early difficulties.
 On one occasion, Humphries inadvertently spoiled the backing tracks for "Shine On", a piece that Waters and drummer Nick Mason had spent many hours perfecting, with echo.
 The entire piece had to be re-recorded.

 The sessions for Wish You Were Here at EMI's Studio Three (now Abbey Road Studios) lasted from January until July 1975, recording on four days each week from 2:30 pm until very late in the evening.
 The group found it difficult at first to devise any new material, especially as the success of The Dark Side of the Moon had left all four physically and emotionally drained.
 Keyboardist Richard Wright later described these sessions as "falling within a difficult period", and Waters recalled them as "torturous".
-Mason found the process of multi-track recording drawn-out and tedious, while Gilmour was more interested in improving the band's existing material.
+Mason found the process of multi-track recording to be tedious, while Gilmour was more interested in improving the band's existing material.
 Gilmour was also becoming increasingly frustrated with Mason, whose failing marriage had brought on a general malaise and sense of apathy, both of which interfered with his drumming.

-Humphries gave his point of view regarding these struggled sessions in a 2014 interview: “There were days when we didn't do anything.
-I don't think they knew what they wanted to do.
+Gilmour said the band had realised their dreams of becoming rich and famous musicians, and so had to "reassess what [they] were in it for thereafter, and it was a pretty confusing and sort of empty time for a while".
+Humphries recalled days of inactivity: "I don't think they knew what they wanted to do.
 We had a dartboard and an air rifle and we'd play these word games, sit around, get drunk, go home and return the next day.
 That’s all we were doing until suddenly everything started falling into place.”